volarixs - applied AI & ML to finance

 Example: ML microstructure signals (half-life 1–2 days) → trade with high turnover, tight risk.
 Medium-term factor signals (half-life 20–60 days) → trade with lower turnover, larger sizing.

-6. How volarixs Measures Signal Decay
+6. How This Maps to volarixs

-• per experiment, per model, per horizon
+• per experiment, per model, and per prediction horizon

 Signal Decay